trade-tariff/trade-tariff-backend/docs/goods-nomenclature-nested-set.md

 * `#depth` - internal reference for the depth of a goods nomenclature, normally `number_indents` + 2 except for chapters which are `number_indents` + 1
 * `#goods_nomenclature_class` - this now utilises ns_leaf? internally so benefits from eager loading `#ns_children` or `#ns_descendants` the same
 * `.ns_declarable` - Dataset method to filter by only declarable goods nomenclatures - this does do a left join to check for child_nodes _but_ it skips any rows which have children so shouldn't impact results
+* `.with_leaf_column` - Dataset method which includes a virtual `leaf` column showing whether an record has any children.
+This can be utilised by `ns_declarable?` to determining declarability without requiring additional queries.
+Carries a performance cost but can provide `leaf` for 24k commodities in ~0.5 seconds

 ### Measures